Why Brits are suddenly talking about the 2008 Wall Street bailout

 She faces what the Daily Mail newspaper called a “frantic fortnight” in which to turn the tide of opposition to the draft divorce agreement struck with her European Union counterparts.

-As Britain enters its Brexit endgame — it is due to leave the E.U. in 123 days’ time on March 29 — there has been speculation that only a stock market panic over rejection of her deal would persuade lawmakers to back it in a vote, slated for Dec.
+As Britain enters its Brexit endgame — it is due to leave the E.U. in 123 days, on March 29 — there has been speculation that only a stock market panic over rejection of her deal could persuade lawmakers to back it in a vote, slated for Dec.
 12. A deal is needed in order to keep goods moving across borders that are open under European Union rules, but which will close when Britain pulls out of the trading bloc.

 Hidden under TARP?